 Other names for the flower frog include flower blocks, flower bricks, flower holders and floral arrangers.

 The art of collecting flower frogs has become very popular and prices have risen.
-I have seen them priced as low as three dollars and as high as forty!
+I have seen flower frogs priced as low as three dollars and as high as forty!
 Most of the flower frogs in the photos here were priced at about $5.00.
-A lot of the vintage flower frogs on etsy and ebay are priced closer to $10.00.
+A lot of the vintage flower frogs on Etsy and eBay are priced closer to $10.00.
 I suggest checking your local vintage flea markets for the best prices.

 Source – Flower Frog Gazette